Namaste (Better Call Saul): Plot

 After a night of drinking and sex, Jimmy McGill and Kim Wexler head to work.
 (Note: The morning after the closing scene of "The Guy for This".)
 Jimmy convinces Sticky and Ron, two drug users who had his "50% off" business cards, (Note: As depicted in "50% Off".) to keep him as their counsel when they seem ready to accept a free public defender.
-Jimmy later has lunch with Howard Hamlin, who admits HHM wronged Jimmy in the past, but says the feud was between Jimmy and Chuck McGill, not Jimmy and the firm.
-Howard offers Jimmy the chance to join HHM but Jimmy is dubious.
+Jimmy later has lunch with Howard Hamlin, who admits HHM wronged Jimmy in the past, but says the feud was between Jimmy and Chuck McGill, and offers him the chance to join HHM, though Jimmy is dubious.
 As Howard drives away, Jimmy sees he has a vanity plate reading "NAMAST3".

 Kim recommends an alternate building site to Kevin Wachtell and Paige Novick that will enable Mesa Verde to work around Everett Acker's refusal to vacate his home, but they insist on eviction.
 Kim looks on as Jimmy uses the Saul Goodman persona in a courtroom con that achieves a mistrial.
 She asks Jimmy to represent Acker against Mesa Verde, and Acker agrees.
 After buying three bowling balls at a pawn shop, (Note: As seen in in medias res during the cold open.)
 Jimmy flings them over Howard's front gate, damaging his expensive car.

 The Albuquerque Police and DEA stake out Gus Fring's dead drops.
 Diego collects the money before being chased, and escapes through a small tunnel after abandoning the cash.
 While Hank Schrader is disappointed they did not get information on the higher-ups, the DEA and police celebrate the seizure of the drug money and the arrests of the three men who made the drug drops.
 Diego and Victor contact Gus with an update.
 At Los Pollos Hermanos, Gus has been seething in anger over the loss of the dead drops and venting his frustration on assistant manager Lyle by making him repeatedly clean the fryers.
-After Gus hangs up, Lyle asks if the fryers are clean enough, and Gus alludes to the dead drops by replying that the fryers are "acceptable."
+After Gus receives the call, Lyle asks if the fryers are clean enough, and Gus alludes to the dead drops by replying that the fryers are "acceptable".

-Mike Ehrmantraut arrives at Stacey Ehrmantraut's home to watch Kaylee Ehrmantraut but finds Stacey hired another babysitter.
+Mike Ehrmantraut arrives at Stacey's home to watch Kaylee, but finds she hired another babysitter.
 She tells Mike she does not feel comfortable leaving Kaylee with him as a result of his previous outburst.
 (Note: As depicted in "50% Off".)
 As Mike is walking home, he is set upon by the street thugs he previously encountered.
 (Note: As seen in "The Guy for This".)
 They beat and stab him, and Mike wakes up in a pueblo at an unknown location.